zostay/RakuWAPI/README.md

     }
 ```

 An application MUST return a [Promise](http://doc.perl6.org/type/Promise).
-This Promise MUST be kept with a [Capture](http://doc.perl6.org/type/Capture) (or something that becomes one on return).
-It MUST contain 3 positional elements, which are the status code, the list of ehaders, and the message payload.
+This Promise MUST be kept with a [Capture](http://doc.perl6.org/type/Capture) (or something that becomes one on return) or broken.
+The Capture MUST contain 3 positional elements, which are the status code, the list of ehaders, and the message payload.

   * The status code MUST be an [Int](http://doc.perl6.org/type/Int) or object that coerces to an Int.
 It MUST be a valid HTTP status code.